doctor-g/preproduction_Sp24/course_plan.md

 otherwise causing disruption is an impediment to your and your classmates' learning.
 You may remedy tardiness or early departure by compensating the class through the Treat Board.
 That is, you can demonstrate your apology by bringing treats.
-Uncompensated distruptions indicate a lack of full participation.
+Uncompensated disruptions indicate a lack of full participation.

 ### Exercises